MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Hardware-Guidance/Processor_Requirements.md

 For each listed edition, Company must use only the processors listed, as specified in the tables below.
 The requirements below apply whenever the edition below is pre-installed or provided on external media, including as downgrade or down edition software.

-For clarity, Company must also meet all processor and other requirements specified in [Minimum Hardware Requirements for Windows](./Hardware_Requirements.md).
+For clarity, Company must also meet all processor and other requirements specified in [Minimum Hardware Requirements for Windows IoT](./Hardware_Requirements.md).

 If after the inclusion of a processor series in this specification ("Listed Processor"), a processor becomes commercially available that uses the same naming convention or identifier as a Listed Processor but has additional or different features or functionality ("New Processor"), Company must not use New Processor for Customer Systems without Microsoft's prior written permission.
 If Company believes a processor has been omitted from this list, please contact Company’s Microsoft OEM or ODM Account Manager.